hotsno/status-svg/README.md

 ### ___Color___

-Append the query param `color=:string` to the end of the URL, replacing `:string` with either a hex code (don't include the `#`).
+Append the query param `color=:hexCode` to the end of the URL, replacing `:hexCode` with a color hex code (don't include the `#`).
 This will override the light mode option.

 ## Credits
 - [Lanyard](https://github.com/Phineas/lanyard)